My work at Pinta Miami Art Fair

 To see the show, log into Artsy, and enter the Viewing Rooms.
 I also invite you to follow my work on Artsy, for occasional updates.

-Jackson Heights Art Talk, February, 2021
+Jackson Heights Art Talk

 As a part of the Queens Council On The Arts New Work Grant, 2020, I'm giving a talk about my work via zoom on February 27th, 2020 via Jackson Heights Art Talk.
 The talk is organized and moderated by artist Linda Ganjian.
 You can listen to a recording of this presentation here.

-Online group show, Visionary Art Collective
+Group Show by Visionary Art Collective

 Artist/Mother Podcast Juried Exhibition